sverderame/Numerical-Algorithms/Root-Finding Methods/README.md

 * The output *ea* is the approximate relative error as a percentage.
 * *maxiter* tells the user how many iterations were performed before the algorithm gave an answer within the desired relative error or within the maximum number of iterations.

+### Advantages:
+This method is always convergent, thus the algorithms should always output an answer.

+### Disadvantages:
+There are times this method can converge very slowly.

+#### Other Useful Information:
+The algorithm has a couple of bugs.
+For instance, the approximate error appears to be too low because of an incorrect match with the *maxiter* output, yet it is correct when studied closer.